-- a. acknowledges that many children were sexually abused in Australian institutions - b. holds institutions accountable for this abuse - c. helps people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response, and a redress payment.
+- a.
+Acknowledges that many children were sexually abused in Australian institutions. - b.
+Holds institutions accountable for this abuse. - c.
+Helps people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response, and a redress payment.

-The Scheme provides three elements of redress to eligible recipients: access to counselling and psychological care; a monetary payment; and a direct personal response.3
+The Scheme provides three elements of redress to eligible recipients: access to counselling and psychological care; a monetary payment; and a direct personal response (an apology from the responsible institution).